impredicative/bitlyshortener/README.md

 It requires and uses one or more generic access tokens provided by Bitly which it uses semi-randomly.
 As a disclaimer, this is an unofficial package and it has no association with Bitly.

+As of 2022, the maintenance of this package has been discontinued because Bitly dramatically lowered their free quota per token to just 50 URLs per month.

 Other Bitly operations are outside the scope of this package.

 [![cicd badge](https://github.com/impredicative/bitlyshortener/workflows/cicd/badge.svg?branch=master)](https://github.com/impredicative/bitlyshortener/actions?query=workflow%3Acicd+branch%3Amaster)